-In addition to the amendments to Education Law §2801-a that were included in the 2019-20 Enacted State Budget, the New York State Office of the Comptroller (OSC) recently released its report summarizing its audit of the Department's oversight of school and district efforts regarding school emergency planning.
+In addition to the amendments to Education Law §2801-a that were included in the 2019-20 Enacted State Budget, the New York State Office of the State Comptroller (OSC) recently released its report summarizing its audit of the Department's oversight of school and district efforts regarding school emergency planning.
 The audit included recommendations that the Department provide additional clarity regarding requirements for public comment periods and board adoption of district-wide safety plans.
 The proposed amendment clarifies that the district-wide safety plans and building plans shall be submitted on October 1 of each school year; instead of the previous requirement which required school districts to submit district-wide safety plans by October 1 and school-level building plans by October 15.
 This will simplify the plan submission process for the districts.

 Because the Board of Regents meets at scheduled intervals, the earliest the proposed amendment could be presented for regular (non-emergency) adoption, after publication in the State Register and expiration of the 60-day public comment period provided for in the State Administrative Procedure Act (SAPA) Sections 202(1) and (5), is the October 2019 Regents meeting.
 Furthermore, pursuant to SAPA Section 203(1), the earliest effective date of the proposed amendment, if adopted at the July Regents meeting, is October 23, 2019, the date a Notice of Adoption would be published in the State Register.
-However, because Section 32 of Chapter 59 of the Laws of 2019 became effective on July 1, 2019, emergency action is necessary now for the preservation of the general welfare in order to conform section 155.17 of the Commissioner's regulations with the amendments made to Education Law §2801-a, as amended by Section 32 of Part YYY of Chapter 59 of the Laws of 2019.
+However, because Section 32 of Chapter 59 of the Laws of 2019 became effective on July 1, 2019, emergency action is necessary now for the preservation of the general welfare in order to conform Section 155.17 of the Commissioner's Regulations with the amendments made to Education Law §2801-a, as amended by Section 32 of Part YYY of Chapter 59 of the Laws of 2019 and to ensure that the emergency rule adopted at the July 2019 Board of Regents remains in effect until it can be adopted as a permanent rule.